- Many people want to know how to implement Lean supply chain approaches.

 Issue #1: Lean’s Cultural Implication

-One discussed feature of the TPS that surfaced during research for this book is that the TPS may simply be a better fit for Japanese culture.
-Not only have other companies had a difficult time in faithfully implementing the TPS, but even Toyota has had a difficult time accurately implementing its system in its factories outside of Japan.
+One discussed feature of the TPS that surfaced during research for this book is that the TPS may be a better fit for Japanese culture.
+Other companies had a difficult time faithfully implementing the TPS, but even Toyota has had a difficult time accurately implementing its system in its factories outside of Japan.
 This is also left out of most books on the Lean topic.
 It helps sell the concept better if it is through that “anyone” can implement the Toyota Production System.
 This is much like TV infomercials regarding exercise products.
 The benefits of the people in the advertisement are all attributed to something the viewer can buy.
-The effort level of the spokesperson, their lifetime of fitness background, their age, and the other things they might do to keep in shape outside of the exercise product being sold, are left out of the discussion.
+The spokesperson’s effort level, their lifetime of fitness background, their age, and the other things they might do to keep in shape outside of the exercise product being sold are left out of the discussion.
 If TPS is particular to Japan’s culture, then it’s less appealing for broad consumption.
-This is the problem with so many books in business books fact; they are more interested in “pumping up” a particular approach than describing things accurately.
-While Japan’s quality in manufacturing items was highlighted in innumerable books in the 1980’s and often attributed to various techniques that could, supposedly, be easily copied.
-If one goes back in history, Japan has for many hundreds of years produced extremely high quality goods.
-These were not made in mass production, because mass production did not exist before the Industrial Revolution, but in handcrafted products such as silk tapestries.
+This is the problem with so many books in business books; they are more interested in “pumping up” a particular approach than describing things accurately.
+While Japan’s quality in manufacturing items was highlighted in innumerable books in the 1980s and often attributed to various techniques that could, supposedly, be easily copied.
+If one goes back in history, Japan has for many hundreds of years produced extremely high-quality goods.
+These were not made in mass production because mass production did not exist before the Industrial Revolution but in handcrafted products such as silk tapestries.
 During the colonial period, luxury Japanese-produced goods were fixtures in houses of wealthy Europeans.

 Issue #2: The Learning Aspect of the TPS